melvyniandrag/JavaFall2019ClassRepo/Lectures/Week06_FileIO_Exceptions_TextEncodings/Readme.md

 Use `xxd` or other hex analyzer to verify that the file converted correctly.
 Check , for example, the UTF-8 and UTF-16 hex encodings for the cyrillic 'f' - 'Ф'.
 Look here: https://www.fileformat.info/info/unicode/char/0424/index.htm.

+An interesting thing about this iconv - note that I specified UTF-16BE.
+Bonus points for "superb mental performance" for whoever can tell me what the "BE" stands for.
+I'll hint that there is also an "LE" option.

+If you're not sure you can run the iconv method with LE and look at the output, compare to BE.

+Wait a minute for the answer.

 ## What is your system's default encoding?